IanSteenstra/PeerSupport/README.md

   - [http://127.0.0.1:8000](http://127.0.0.1:8000) is the Django app
   - [http://127.0.0.1:3000](http://127.0.0.1:3000) is the React app

+## Issue Running Codebase / Servers Not Working
+1. In another terminal while the servers are still running, enter 'docker ps'
+1. Find the Container ID for the therapynow_django server (ex: db54a724e9a4)
+1. Run 'docker exec -it <container ID> bash'
+1. 'python manage.py migrate'

 ## Contact
 Feel free to contact me for any questions at steenstra.ian@gmail.com